paglimo/beegfs-go/watch/README.md

 * A subscriber listening on the default Docker bridge network at `172.17.0.1:50052`.
 * Docker installed on the same server as the Metadata service.
-* The BeeWatch container image downloaded from the [GitHub container registry](https://github.com/ThinkParQ/bee-watch/pkgs/container/bee-watch) (`docker pull ghcr.io/thinkparq/bee-watch:latest`)or [built manually](build/README.md).
+* The Watch container image downloaded from the [GitHub container registry](https://github.com/ThinkParQ/bee-watch/pkgs/container/bee-watch) (`docker pull ghcr.io/thinkparq/bee-watch:latest`)or [built manually](build/README.md).